mateuszpawlicki777/SQL-tasks/README.md

-All projects are related to tasks given during college classes
+Most of the projects are related to tasks given during college classes or just self improvement